-For more information on the Choir's exciting upcoming programme, please refer to our Event Calendar.
+For more information on the choir's exciting upcoming programme, please refer to our Events Calendar.

-In the past three years we have performed at Moruya Jazz Festival, the High Court of Australia, two fundraisers for the firefighters of Botswana, with Melbourne Singers of Gospel and Canberra City Brass.
-This year at the Australian National Eisteddfod we came second in the Sacred Section and were awarded best Multicultural Performance in the Australian Choral Challenge.
+In the past five years we have performed at Moruya Jazz Festival, the High Court of Australia, two fundraisers for the firefighters of Botswana, with Melbourne Singers of Gospel and Canberra City Brass. ,At the Australian National Eisteddfod In 2016 we came second in the Sacred Section and were awarded best Multicultural Performance in the Australian Choral Challenge.

 10 Benefits of SWGC Membership